MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 In Visual Studio, simply press **Ctrl + F5** to run the script.

-In VS Code, build the `Program.qs` the first time by typing the below in the terminal:
+In VS Code, build *Program.qs* the first time by typing the following in the terminal:

 ```dotnetcli
 dotnet build